Dental Assistant Resume

 Keywords: Keywords have to do more with what employers are looking for in a dental assistant resume and should always be included in order to focus on relevance for the position.
 Relevant keywords help identify whether applicants would be suitable candidates.
 Some examples include “mixing fillings,” “customer service,” and others that are listed in the job ad.
 Go over what the employer is looking for and sprinkle a few keywords throughout.

 Below are some dental assistant resume examples.
 There are more online that you should spend time looking over.
+You can also learn how to write a killer resume here.

 And below you can find dental assistant resume samples to use as guidance.